 See below, in the sections "STORIES, FOLDERS & CATEGORIES" and "GRAPHICS AND AUXILIARY FILES" about installing your story files and any associated data.

-The old (1.0.0) CellarDoor file location of /CellarDoor is still supported,
+The old (1.0.0) CellarDoor base file location of /CellarDoor is still supported,

 if present.
 Fresh installations of CellarDoor 1.0.1 and above use the new location.